1997–98 Doncaster Rovers F.C. season: Season summary

 Doncaster suffered the worst season in their history.
 They were rooted to the bottom of the table for almost the entirety of the season, had to wait 21 matches for a first league victory of the season, won only four league games all season, finished 15 points adrift of 23rd-placed Brighton & Hove Albion and lost 34 league games, the most for any English club in a season – the worst of these defeats being 7–1 at Cardiff City (who finished 21st) and 8–0 at Leyton Orient.
 This poor form saw Doncaster rightly relegated from the Football League to the Conference for the first time in their history.

 Rovers' poor form came amidst a background of gross interference and poor judgement from the board.
 Player-manager Kerry Dixon was sacked in August; youth-team coach Dave Cowling replaced him, but only managed the club for two games (losing both) before resigning due to interference from chairman Ken Richardson.
 Cowling was replaced by experienced Uruguayan Danny Bergara, who allowed Richardson to pick the team: Bergara lasted seven games, picking up only two points.
 Eventually Richardson's right-hand man Mark Weaver appointed himself manager.

-Just weeks after Rovers were relegated, Richardson was found guilty of attempting to set fire to Belle Vue, apparently to claim insurance money to pay off the club's debt.
+In 1999, Richardson was found guilty of conspiracy to set fire to the main stand at the Belle Vue ground in 1995, apparently to compel the club to relocate to a new stadium.